bhargavchebolu/Power-BI-Projects/README.md

 ## 4. Data Survey Breakdown

 In this project, I created a dashboard based on a survey of data professionals around the world.
-The dashboard rpovides some fascinating insights into the industry, and one key finding is that many people seem to be dissatisfied with their salaries.
+The dashboard provides some fascinating insights into the industry, and one key finding is that many people seem to be dissatisfied with their salaries.